Florida Space Institute: Arecibo Observatory

-The Arecibo Observatory has the world's most powerful planetary radar system, which provides ground-based observations whose quality could only be exceeded with a spacecraft flyby.
-The 305-meter Arecibo telescope equipped with a 1 MW transmitter at S-band (12.6 cm, 2380 MHz) is used for studies of small bodies in the solar system, terrestrial planets, and planetary satellites including the Moon.
-The Arecibo planetary radar is a powerful tool for post-discovery characterization of near-Earth objects, planets, and moons.
+Its 1 MW transmitter at S-band (12.6 cm, 2380 MHz) was used for studies of small bodies in the Solar System, terrestrial planets, and planetary satellites including the Moon.
+The Arecibo planetary radar was a powerful tool for post-discovery characterization of near-Earth objects, planets, and moons.
 In addition to precise line-of-sight velocity and range information, depending on the target's size and distance, planetary radar is useful for quickly estimating the instantaneous rotation rate of near-Earth asteroids, resolving the target's size, detecting potential satellites, and ultimately resolving the shape through inverse modeling efforts.